Uberi/moz-crash-rate-aggregates/README.md

 To backfill data, just run `crash_rate_aggregates/fill_database.py` with the desired start/end dates as the `--min-submission-date`/`--max-submission-date` arguments.
 The operation is idempotent and existing aggregates for those dates are overwritten.

-To run the tests, execute `python -m unittest discover` in the `test/` directory.
+To run the tests, execute `PYTHONPATH=.:$PYTHONPATH python -m unittest discover -s test` in the project root directory.

 To add a new dimension to compare on, add matching entries to `COMPARABLE_DIMENSIONS` and `DIMENSION_NAMES` in `crash_rate_aggregates/fill_database.py`.